 Emmy Parsons represents media and entertainment clients in defamation and access litigations around the country.
 In addition, she regularly counsels clients on pre-publication concerns and represents the interests of newsgatherers in regulatory proceedings related to drones before government agencies.

-Emmy Parsons' practice is informed by her media and entertainment background and as a First Amendment advocate.
-Prior to joining the firm, Emmy served as assistant general counsel to the National Association of Broadcasters.
+Prior to joining Ballard Spahr, Emmy served as assistant general counsel for the National Association of Broadcasters.
 In that role, she advocated on behalf of television and radio broadcasters before federal government agencies, educated broadcasters on relevant rules and regulations, and managed outside counsel in federal litigation and regulatory proceedings regarding music licensing, copyright royalties, and broadcast regulations.

 Earlier in her legal career, she represented clients in trade secret and intellectual property matters, federal antitrust investigations, and regulatory review of transactions.
 Prior to beginning law school, Emmy was an editorial assistant for People StyleWatch magazine.